gustavonikov/gustavonikov/README.md

 🧑🏻I'm Gustavo Chaves, a guy passionate about learning, solving problems and of course, coding!

-💻 Javascript FullStack Developer, with more focus on Front-end development.
+💻Javascript FullStack Developer, with more focus on Front-end development.

+📚Advanced knowledge on:  🔸 Javascript 🔸 ReactJs 🔸 ReactNative 🔸 Node.js 🔸 Python
+🔸 HTML5 🔸 CSS;

-📚 Have knowledge on others languages like:  🔸 Python    🔸 Visual Basic    🔸 Typescript
+📚Intermediate knowledge on: 🔸 Typescript 🔸 Visual Basic 🔸 Bootstrap 🔸 SASS 🔸 SQlite

-🛠 Use tools like:  🔸 ReactJS  🔸 ReactNative  🔸 Express 🔸 and others

-😰 Not know much about, but would like to know:  🔸 Cloud    🔸 Cibersecurity   🔸 Machine Learning
+🔸 MongoDB;

+📚Basic knowledge on: 🔸 Microservices 🔸 Docker 🔸 Kubernetes 🔸 PostgreSQL 🔸 NextJs 🔸 C & C++

-📍 And i'm always open to try and live new stuffs!
+📍I'm always open to try and live new stuffs!

-Jesus is King 👑, be light wherever u r✨!
+Jesus is King 👑